 SeaQuest Interactive Aquarium in Sacramento County Needs To Go!

 0 have signed.
 Let’s get to 5,000!

-SeaQuest’s interactive exhibit is a looming concern for citizens across Sacramento County and the surrounding region.
+SeaQuest’s Interactive Aquarium is a deep concern for citizens across Sacramento County and the surrounding region.
 We believe that the welfare of their marine life, birds and other animals will be put at risk, and have reason to be concerned for the safety of consumers, as well as the reputation Sacramento has for being a forward thinking and ethical community.

-There is a documented history of criminal convictions involving lying to investors linked to SeaQuest Interactive founder Vince Covino, and the illegal acquirement and trade of exotic animals, and lying to investors linked to SeaQuest Interactive founders.
+There is a documented history of criminal convictions involving lying to investors linked to SeaQuest Interactive founder Vince Covino, and the illegal acquirement and trade of exotic animals at a previous Aquarium owned and operated by the Convino Family.
 Employee and customer safety marks from OSHA are on record, as well as eye witness testimony of abuse and intentional neglect of their animals in captivity.

 A Timeline of Offenses and Eye-Witness Accounts:

 *Note: While Ammon Covino is not a current owner of SeaQuest Interactive, he violated his probation by helping his brother Vince in the opening of new SeaQuest locations.